datacommonsorg/import/docs/counters.md

 high-level overview of what went wrong.

 Counters with "Suffix Description" have an additional suffix that details the subject of the error.
-For example, `Resolution_UnresolvedExternalId_` will be suffixed with the ID that could not be resolved.
+For example, `Resolution_UnresolvedExternalId_` will be suffixed with the ID property (like `isoCode`) that failed to resolve.
 The "Suffix Description" field describes the nature of the suffix for these counters.

 ## MCF_UnenclosedComplexValue